substancelab/substrate-css/README.md

 # Aether CSS

+A CSS/Sass toolkit designed to provide a robust, consistent foundation for your design system, and otherwise get out of your way and not be noticable.

 ## Credits

 This repository includes and builds on the great works of others, standing on the shoulders of giants: